Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The journey to becoming a doctor all starts with getting a high score on the MCAT.
 However, with so many options out there, how do you choose which prep course or study plan to go with?
-In today’s comparison, we compare two heavyweights in the MCAT prep space (Princeton Review and Blueprint/Next Step) to make your decision a little easier.
+In today’s comparison, we compare two heavyweights in the MCAT prep space (Princeton Review and Blueprint) to make your decision a little easier.

 The new Blueprint MCAT prep course combines the detailed curriculum and test-taking strategies developed over the years by Next Step, with the incredible video lessons, engaging graphics, advanced scoring analytics, and user interface that has made Blueprint a major player in the prep course space.

 The new Blueprint MCAT provides very simplified and straightforward course options and pricing.
 Depending on your learning preference, Blueprint offers their Online Course, Live Online or Tutoring packages.

-The Online Course also provides the ability to skip content you already know by passing the pre-module assessment, access to live-online office hours 5 days a week, 15 full-length MCAT exams, and Blueprint Qbank – which now includes 4,000 discrete questions, problems and passages.
+The Online Course also provides the ability to skip content you already know by passing the pre-module assessment, access to live-online office hours 5 days a week, 15 full-length MCAT exams, and Blueprint Qbank – which now includes 10,000 discrete questions, problems and passages.

 The Live Online course provides the same high-quality curriculum as the Online Course, but with over 40 hours of live classroom instruction from two master instructors, individuals who have scored 519 or higher on an official MCAT exam, engaging in dynamic back and forth discussions synthesizing and breaking down complex concepts and strategies.

 Each tutoring package includes 6 months of access to Blueprint’s Online Course, plus a detailed and personalized study plan designed by your tutor based on a diagnostic assessment, weekly meetings incorporating personalized homework and/or practice test assignments, developing strategies to meet specific needs, and 10 full-length practice exams.

 Course options and pricing current as of date of publication.

-Blueprint MCAT Study Materials Analysis
+Evaluation Of Blueprint MCAT Study Materials

 The Blueprint MCAT study materials closely follow Next Step’s traditional curriculum of quality in-depth content, but now with Blueprint’s masterful video sessions and digital platform.

 Within each module are a bundle of video lessons, quizzes, drills, strategies and passages.
 Students are required to master each module and test out of it before moving on to the next subtopic.